ariful-islam-mahin/creative-agency-client/README.md

 This project is full stack project.
 In home page have some services, carousel, client feedback and a form.
 In user dashboard have 3 options.
 Order, Service List and Review.
 In admin dashboard have also 3 options.
 Service List, Add Service and Make Admin.

 ###### Features :
-* People can select and order a service.
+* User can select and order a service.
-* People can see his/her order list and add a review.
+* User can see his/her order list and add a review.
 * Admin can add service and added service also show on the website.
 * Admin can see all order lists.
 * Admin can make another admin.